karanthakakr04/devops-bootcamp-exercises/9 - AWS Services/chapter9-exercises.md

 - [ ] Task 3: Update the Jenkinsfile
   - Open the `Jenkinsfile` in your project repository.
-  - Add a new stage named "Deploy" after the existing stages:
+  - Add a new stage named "Deploy App" after the existing stages:

     ```groovy
     stage("Deploy App") {